Targeting Jesus in Jerusalem

 More literally, “the Lord said to my lord.”

-What “Good News” (20:1) would you guess Jesus was talking about when he taught at the Temple?
+What “good news” (Luke 20:1) would you guess Jesus was talking about when he taught at the Temple?

 When Jesus started teaching in the Temple, some of the Jewish leaders asked him for his credentials: “Who gave you permission?”
-(20:2).
+(Luke 20:2).
 He wasn’t a fresh face with a hopeful message.
 He was a threat.
 Why do you think they saw him as a threat?

-Jesus refused to tell Jewish leaders that his authority came from God (20:8).
+Jesus refused to tell Jewish leaders that his authority came from God (Luke 20:8).
 Why not just tell them?

 In the tale of farmers who murdered their boss’s son, identify the characters you think Jesus might be portraying.
 Who is the owner of the vineyard?
 Who are the sharecroppers?
 The slaves sent as messengers?
 The son?

-What do you think it says about Jesus when the top religion leaders desperately wanted to arrest him but they didn’t because they “were afraid of what the crowd would do to them” (20:19)?
+What do you think it says about Jesus when the top religion leaders desperately wanted to arrest him, but they didn’t because they “were afraid of what the crowd would do to them” (Luke 20:19)?
 This is the home turf for the religion leaders, the courtyard of the only Jewish Temple in the world.
 But they don’t seem to have the home-court advantage.
 It seems to belong to Jesus.

-The Jews who asked Jesus the trick question about taxes (20:22) thought he could answer it only one of two ways.
+The Jews who asked Jesus the trick question about taxes (Luke 20:22) thought he could answer it only one of two ways.
 (1) Tell the Jews to pay their taxes, supporting Rome.
-(2) Tell the Jews they didn’t need to use their money to fund a godless Empire.
+(2) Tell the Jews they didn’t need to use their money to fund a godless empire.
 How do you think Jesus could have gotten in trouble with either one of those answers?

 How do you react to the following statement Jesus made?
-“People judged worthy enough to make it into the next world don’t get married after they rise from the dead” (20:35).
+“People judged worthy enough to make it into the next world don’t get married after they rise from the dead” (Luke 20:35).
 What do you think this suggests will happen to people not “judged worthy”?

-What do you make of that line that Jesus gave referring to God: “Everyone is alive to him” (20:38)?
+What do you make of that line that Jesus gave referring to God: “Everyone is alive to him” (Luke 20:38)?
 What “everyone” do you think he’s talking about?

-What point do you think Jesus was trying to make by suggesting the Messiah does not need to be the son of David (20:41-44)?
+What point do you think Jesus was trying to make by suggesting the Messiah does not need to be the son of David (Luke20:41-44)?

 LIFE APPLICATION.
 People who are not affiliated with any religion often argue that churches, synagogues, mosques, and other places of worship should have to pay taxes like all other institutions that are not publicly owned by city, state, or federal government.
 Should religion organizations give to Caesar their fair share rather than ask everyone else to pitch in and pay the extra required to run the government?

 LIFE APPLICATION.
-Jesus criticizes the religion scholars of his day for loving to dress up in their religious clothes, get greeted politely in public, getting reserved seats, and praying long prayers out in public (20:45-47).
+Jesus criticizes the religion scholars of his day for loving to dress up in their religious clothes, to get greeted politely in public, to get reserved seats, and to pray long prayers out in public (Luke 20:45-47).
 If Jesus gave warnings about religion leaders today, what do you think he would say?
-And for heaven sake, don’t mention anyone’s name.
+And, for heaven’s sake, don’t mention anyone’s name.